 I only started relaxing when I realized how much of a toll the IB was taking on my stress and emotional capacity.
 What worked for me was mindfulness and meditation, which helped me clear my mind both before and after studying and exams.
 Also, exercising was an amazing way to take my mind off studying.

-Question: Which would you say was your hardest subject?
+Q: Which would you say was your hardest subject?
 Why?
 And how did you go about it?

 Well, I chose my subjects by looking at potential fields I could go into after High School, and I then back-planned.
 At HL, I took the courses that I needed to go down certain career paths.
 At SL, I just took what seemed more interesting, according to the availability of my school.